saacuna/tutorial_EMGprocessing/README.md

 # tutorial_EMGprocessing
-tutorial on how to process EMG gait data
+tutorial on how to process EMG gait data in matlab